 The traditional concept of the album—an object that you hold in your hand as you get lost in its universe—has faded into the background in the battle for how we engage with music.

 Big artists have even started calling their “albums” something completely different.
 Drake releases playlists now.
 Beyonce makes visuals.
 Chance redefined the mixtape.
 Frank Ocean is releasing 45 minute music videos.

 You can’t really blame them for moving from an outdated concept.
 Albums were released one way because music was limited to the confines of the physical format.

 But those restrictions don’t exist any more.
-Digital is limitless.
+Digital music distribution is limitless.

 Albums: Only the first step

 Think about it.
 The album used to be the final step in music consumption: Buy the album, listen to the whole thing, love it all.

 Albums released these days are immediately swept up into the swirling storm of streaming—fragmented into pieces across algorithms and playlists.